Top Reasons Ballots Get Rejected

 Q: What are the security measures here and why does it stay still attached after the voter completes it?

-A: The Certificate contains the voter’s information, the voter’s signature that is matched against their signature on file, and information if they received assistance.
+A: The Certificate contains the voter’s information, the voter’s signature that is matched against their signature on file, and information if they received assistance, the lower “Assister’s Portion”.
 Once the Board of Elections receives this inner envelope and verifies those three things, they then tear if off and separate it from the envelope, keeping the ballot inside a secret.
-Once the envelope is opened (without the attached Certificate flap) no identifying features are on the ballot itself keeping the vote completely anonymous.
+The Certificate must NOT be removed by the voter because the ballot will not count if it is missing.

 - You MUST fill it out complete and SIGN it using your “official” signature, not your grocery store receipt relaxed signature!